You can use Galaxy S10 home screen landscape mode for the Home screen and lock screen on Galaxy S10, S10+, S10e, and S10 5G now.

 In this case, when you rotate Galaxy S10 to portrait orientation, you will see the rotation toggle icon as shown below.
 You can tap it to return back to portrait mode.

 Please note, the rotation toggle icon on Galaxy S10 only flashes about 2-3 seconds, then disappear.
 You need to rotate the phone again to get the icon.
+This is different from the rotation toggle in the stock Android Pie.

 Another way to exit the landscape mode without using the rotation toggle icon is to open and close the camera app.